 Why this programme?

 In the Master's Programme in Mathematics, specialising in Financial Mathematics, you will begin your studies with courses in economics and financial derivatives.
 Then you will study courses in which you will deepen your knowledge in statistics and mathematical analysis with applications in finance.
 The programme includes training in performing extensive calculations and computer simulations of financial phenomena.
 This combination between mathematics, finance and simulations will give you good prospects for a successful career in the financial sector.

 If you are interested in the mathematical aspects of finance, you will have the option to choose a more theoretical path.
 This focus will prepare you for further doctoral studies if you want to invest in a career in research.
-The programme provides a great freedom of choice, as you will be able to select courses that suit your interests, whether it is mathematical theory or financial applications.
+The programme provides a great freedom of choice, as you will be able to select courses that suit your interests and career plan, whether it is mathematical theory or financial applications.